segmentio/segment-docs/src/connections/destinations/catalog/crowdpower/index.md

 1. From your Segment UI's Destinations page click on "Add Destination".
 2. Search for "CrowdPower" within the Destinations Catalog and confirm the Source you'd like to connect to.
 3. Drop in the API Key into your Segment Settings UI which you can find from your [CrowdPower Project Settings](https://app.crowdpower.io).
-4. To find your API Key, in the CrowdPower Console, click Settings in the sidebar menu.
-Your Segment API Key is your CrowdPower project's Public Key.
+4. To find your CrowdPower API Key, go to the CrowdPower Console and click **Settings** in the sidebar menu.
+Use your CrowdPower project's Public Key as the API key for Segment.

 ## Identify